Working with large data

 Challenge

-The uncertainty from approximation error is sometimes psychologically objectionable.
+The uncertainty from approximation error is sometimes aggravating.
 “Why can’t my computer just give me the right answer?”
 One way to alleviate this feeling is to quantify the approximation error on a small test set like the sce we have here.
 Using the ExactParam() class, visualize the error in PC1 coordinates compared to the RSVD results.

 This code block calculates the exact PCA coordinates.
 Another thing to note: PC vectors are only identified up to a sign flip.
 We can see that the RSVD PC1 vector points in the